giulioz/roland-dsps/csp/README.md

 The CSP can optionally use up to 256kWord of external DRAM.
 It can be connected as single 24-bit read or two 12-bit reads (configurable with the bit 0x40 at 0x804).

 The CSP automatically performs a CAS-before-RAS refresh each sample, and uses fast page mode to access the two consecutive half-words in case of 12-bit width setups.
+Internal logical addresses are left justified, so they are converted to physical by doing a >> 10 shift for 24 bit RAM busses and >> 9 for 12 bit configs.

 The external DRAM is used as a circular buffer, with each sample decrementing the current pointer.
 The DSP program can perform the following DRAM operations:

 1. Read ERAM @ circular buffer ptr + immediate offset
 2. Write ERAM @ circular buffer ptr + immediate offset
+3. Read ERAM @ absolute addr from register
-3. Read ERAM @ circular buffer ptr + variable offset
+4. Read ERAM @ circular buffer ptr + offset from register

 ## The TR bus